-As detailed in Section~\ref{chap_5_methodology}, the proposed method estimates the radar mounting angle by enforcing the equality of lateral velocities at the radar position.
+As detailed in Section \ref{chap_5_methodology}, the proposed method estimates the radar mounting angle by enforcing the equality of lateral velocities at the radar position.
 The formulation also incorporates the IMU measurement model, enabling joint estimation of the IMU scale factor and the mounting angle.
 However, several alternative approaches exist.
 For example, if both an IMU sensor and a DGPS system are available, then a full-velocity model can be constructed \cite{bao2020motion} and the mounting angle estimated using the Kabsch algorithm.
 If the IMU scale factor is close to 1, the IMU model can be ignored and the problem simplified to an averaging scheme \cite{kellner2015joint}.
 Moreover, the orthogonal distance regression (ODR) can be applied to extend least squares (LSQ) to cases where errors also exist in the independent variables.

-To better understand the performance trade-offs, the proposed method was modified accordingly while still using the frame weights from Equation~(\ref{chap_5_eq:13}).
-Results are shown in Table~\ref{tab:chap_5_diff_techniques}.
-Compared with Table~\ref{tab:chap_5_accuracy}, the performance gap between different formulations is now much smaller.
-Since the main difference between these methods and the baselines from the literature lies in the radar motion and frame weighting, this suggests that the key bottleneck in robust and accurate mounting angle estimation is the high proportion of outliers and sparse radar measurements.
+To better understand the performance trade-offs, the proposed method was modified accordingly while still using the frame weights from Equation (\ref{chap_5_eq:13}).
+Results are shown in Table \ref{tab:chap_5_diff_techniques}.
+Compared with Table \ref{tab:chap_5_accuracy}, the performance gap between different formulations is now much smaller.
+Since the main difference between these methods and the baselines from the literature lies in the radar motion and frame weighting, this suggests that a major limiting factor in practical mounting angle estimation is the high proportion of outliers and sparse radar measurements.
 For the chosen dataset, the weighted mean solution appears most practical: it uses the simplest model, runs the fastest, and provides performance comparable to more complex techniques.
 If the IMU scale factor deviates significantly from 1, the weighted LSQ should instead be used.
 Finally, if the radar has limited resolution in azimuth and radial velocity, weighted ODR may yield better results.